 Since alpha1-antitrypsin deficiency is a genetic condition, a family with one member diagnosed with alpha-1, or found to be a carrier, could have other members affected.
-If you are diagnosed with alpha-1, you should encourage your family members to get tested.
+If you are diagnosed with alpha-1, you should encourage your family members to get screened.

 The American Thoracic Society guidelines, the World Health Organization guidelines, and the COPD Foundation guidelines have recommended which family members of people with alpha-1 should also be tested for alpha-15-7:

-- All brothers and sisters
+- Biological brothers and sisters

-- Children, parents, or distant relatives
+- Biological children, parents, or distant relatives

 Because alpha-1 is a genetic condition, only a blood test can help their healthcare professional determine if they have alpha-1, but first, they should be screened to see if that is necessary.

 They can go to their healthcare professional’s office and ask to be screened or they can screen themselves at home and for free* with the FDA-cleared AlphaIDTM At Home Genetic Health Risk Service and share their results with their doctor.
 To learn more, visit www.AlphaIDAtHome.com.